 Last week my coworker – Cody – who is always willing to try whatever is I’ve been baking, brought me a bag full of veggies he got from a friend who’s a farmhand.
 The bag full of veggies was comprised mainly of cucumbers – which Cody hates, a few pearl onions, and one large zucchini.
 When my eyes rested on the zucchini, I knew exactly what I wanted to do with it–make zucchini bread, of course!

 - Mix together zucchini (drained of excess liquid), bananas, sugar, oil and eggs.

-- Add in the dry ingredients and chocolate chips.
+- Add in the dry ingredients and chocolate chips, if using.

-- Fill greased loaf pans with batter approximately two-thirds full.
+- Fill greased loaf pan with batter approximately two-thirds full.

 - Toss walnuts on top the batter so that they toast as the bread bakes.

-- Bake loaves at 350F for 15 minutes, then turn down to 325F for another 30 minutes.
-Test the loaves to make sure they’re cooked in the middle.
+- Bake loaves at 350F for 15 minutes, then turn down to 325F for another 45 to 60 minutes.
+Test the loaf to make sure it’s cooked in the middle.
 Be careful you don’t over-bake.

 I overfilled the first batch of mini loaves; and, thus, decided to fill the last batch of mini loaves only half full.
 This resulted in nicely domed, perfectly shaped golden brown mini loaves.